Slow-Cooked Halibut with Warm & Cold Salad | Fresh Tart (Paleo, AIP-adaptable)

 And of course you never do, or I never do, because half of the deliciousness is in the delight of the collaboration.
 WE ARE AMAZING.

 This dish though, this one was worth recreating.
-I’d been playing around with slow-cooking halibut in olive oil for the last month or so, and my friend Erik Eastman (he of Easy & Oskey Bitters who not only makes perfect cocktails but is a fabulous and accomplished cook) had been riffing on a warm-cold salad made from greens and herbs freshly picked from his garden.
+I’d been playing around with slow-cooking halibut in olive oil for the last month or so, and my friend had been riffing on a warm-cold salad made from greens and herbs freshly picked from his garden.

-Both of us are preserved lemon fanatics, so I raided his fridge to finish the soft, soft, pillowy soft fish with some crispy bits of salty zing.
-(The specks of red in the pics are a few dabs of rhubarb compote I happened to have on hand.
-Not necessary but pretty.)
-Erik introduced me to Jamie Oliver’s yogurt jam jar dressing a couple of months ago and frankly, it’s so spectacular on everything, perhaps we’re kidding ourselves thinking the halibut and greens are special.
-But I don’t think so – I think it’s all incredible, altogether.
+Jamie Oliver’s yogurt jam jar dressing is so spectacular on everything, perhaps I’m kidding myself thinking the halibut and greens are special.
+But I don’t think so – I think it’s all incredible, all together.
 And so will you.
 (AIP friends, sub out the yogurt dressing for an olive oil vinaigrette, or experiment with coconut yogurt, and enjoy!)

 In addition to the dressing, I brought a couple of jars of One Tomato, Two Tomato’s perfect quick pickled beets, ginger scallion sauce, rhubarb compote, and roasted cashews.
 I hadn’t a clue how it might all fit together until…